a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Open a volume containing files.
 Select two file icons.
 Hold modifier and click on the window, not on an icon.
 Verify that selection is not cleared.
   * Launch DeskTop.
 Open a window.
 Select an icon.
 Hold modifier and double-click an empty spot in the window (not on an icon).
 Verify that the selection is not cleared.
   * Launch DeskTop.
 Open a window.
 Select an icon.
 Hold modifier down and drag a selection rectangle around another icon.
 Verify that both are selected.
   * Launch DeskTop.
 Open a window.
 Select one or more file icons.
-Hold modifier and click a file icon.
+Hold modifier and click a selected file icon.
 Verify that it is deselected.
   * Launch DeskTop.
 Open a window.
 Hold modifier and double-click on a non-selected file icon.
 Verify that it highlights then unhighlights, and does not open.
   * Launch DeskTop.
 Open a window.
 Select a file icon.
 Hold modifier and double-click the selected file icon.
 Verify that it unhighlights then highlights, and does not open.
   * Launch DeskTop.
 Open a volume window.
 Hold modifier, and drag-select icons in the window.
 Release the modifier.
 Verify that the volume icon is no longer selected.
 Click an empty area in the window to clear selection.
-Verify that the selection clears.
+Verify that the selection in the window clears, and that the volume icon becomes selected.
   * Launch DeskTop.
 Open a volume window with many icons.
 Click on a file icon to select it.
 Modifier-click the icon to deselect it.
 Drag-select on the desktop covering a large area.
 Verify that no file icons are erroneously painted.
   * Launch DeskTop.
 Open a volume window with many icons.
 Modifier-click on a file icon to select it.
 Drag-select on the desktop covering a large area.
 Verify that no file icons are erroneously painted.